Metro Cebu

 Metro Cebu is a metropolitan area that consists of Cebu City (the capital of Cebu and the regional center of Central Visayas) along with twelve surrounding cities and municipalities.

 The Metropolitan Cebu Development and Coordinating Board (MCDCB) is a body mandated to formulate development plans for the Metro Cebu area and coordinate their implementation.
 Unlike the Metropolitan Manila Development Authority, the MCDCB does not have legal and institutional powers.
 However, MMDA's powers are limited by jurisdiction to only the core of the agglomeration.

-It is the second largest metropolitan area by population in the Philippines after Metro Manila, with the third largest being Metro Davao.
+As of the 2024 census, Metro Cebu is the largest metropolitan area in the Visayas and the third-largest metropolitan area by urban population in the Philippines, after Metro Manila (in Luzon) and Metro Davao (in Mindanao).

 Cities and municipalities

 Metro Cebu comprises seven cities (Carcar, Cebu City, Danao, Lapu-Lapu, Mandaue, Naga, Talisay) and six municipalities (Compostela, Consolacion, Cordova, Liloan, Minglanilla, San Fernando), with Cebu City serving as the metropolitan area's central core.
 The provincial capitol, the central business district, major educational institutions and the international port are all located in Cebu City while major industrial companies and factories are located in Mandaue.
 The international airport and the export processing zone are located in Lapu-Lapu on Mactan Island.
 Danao is primarily a mining city while Talisay is a residential city with its income generated by small- and medium-sized businesses.